Sir Peter Blake’s studio is a pop-art treasure trove. Tony Barrell goes exploring

 THE SUNDAY TIMES, 2012

-If Sir Peter Blake wasn’t our greatest living pop artist – if he was something more ordinary, like a bus driver or milkman – Channel 4 would be straight round to his west London studio to film an edition of The Hoarder Next Door, The Man Who Couldn’t Move for Mountains of Rubbish, or one of those other “trash porn” shows that clutter the TV schedules.
+If Sir Peter Blake wasn’t our greatest living pop artist – if he was something more ordinary, like a bus driver or milkman – the programme-makers would be straight round to his west London studio to film an edition of The Hoarder Next Door, The Man Who Couldn’t Move for Mountains of Rubbish, or one of those other “trash porn” shows that clutter the TV schedules.
 As Blake leads me on a winding path through his art studio, a bearded old man in a black suit resembling Father Christmas in civilian disguise, it quickly becomes clear that this sprawling place is a repository for his lifelong collection of…. well, stuff.
 If you’re ever short of dolls, toy elephants, model ships and miniature superheroes, this is the place to come.
 Blake has probably been to more junk shops and garage sales than his friend and contemporary David Hockney has been to tobacconists.

 Some of the things in his studio are familiar.
 The waxwork of Sonny Liston and the figurine of Snow White both appeared on the Sgt Pepper cover